-Rainwater fittings Repair category: 1 Notes: Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+Rainwater fittings 5 Repair category: 2 Notes: Rainwater fittings are of an older style and have suffered from corrosion/weathering.
+Maintenance is required and gutters/downpipes checked during heavy rainfall.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.